sigp/discv5/README.md

    valid and attempt to add it to our local routing table and therefore may advertise its ENR to others.
-3. If a peer connects to us with an ENR that specifies an IP address that does not match the src socket it connects to us on (i.e `127.0.0.1`, or potentially some internal subnet IP) we consider this peer malicious/faulty and drop all packets.
-This way we can efficiently drop peers that may try to get us to send messages to arbitrary remote IPs, and we can be sure that all ENRs in our routing table are contactable (at least by our local node).
+3. If a peer connects to us with an ENR that specifies an IP address that does not match the src socket it connects to us on (e.g `127.0.0.1`, or potentially some internal subnet IP that is unreachable from our current network) we consider this peer malicious/faulty and drop all packets.
+This way we can efficiently drop peers that may try to get us to send messages to arbitrary remote IPs, and we can be sure that all ENRs in our routing table are contactable (at least by our local node at some point in time).